Aman-Agrawal01/Implementing-State-Of-The-Art-Papers/Xception/Readme.md

-# Implementation of VGG
+# Implementation of Xception
 Framework used - [PyTorch](https://pytorch.org/)<br>
-Link for the paper - [VGG](https://arxiv.org/abs/1610.02357)
+Link for the paper - [Xception](https://arxiv.org/abs/1610.02357)